Slow dynamics in a quasi-two-dimensional binary complex plasma

-The Kohlrausch amplitude $A(k)$ and the stretching exponents $\beta(k)$ are plotted in Fig.~\ref{fig2}~(b).
+The Kohlrausch amplitude $A(k)$ and the stretching exponents $\beta(k)$ are plotted in Fig.~\ref{fig2}~(c,d).
 In agreement with the mode coupling theory (MCT) of the fluid-glass transition \cite{Fuchs:1992,Voigtmann:2004,Gotze:book}, both $A(k)$ and $\beta(k)$ tend to unity for $k\to0$ and decrease monotonically at large $k$.
-The timescale of the $\alpha$-relaxation, also obtained from the Kohlrausch fit and shown in Fig.~\ref{fig2}~(c), closely follows a $\tau(k)\propto 1/k^2$ dependence.
+The timescale of the alpha-relaxation, also obtained from the Kohlrausch fit and shown in Fig.~\ref{fig2}~(e), closely follows a $\tau(k)\propto 1/k^2$ dependence.
 Such scaling is predicted by MCT at small $k$, while for $k\rightarrow \infty$ it should change to $\tau(k)\propto 1/k^{1/b}$, where $b$ is the asymptotic value of $\beta(k)$ (the von Schweidler exponent) \cite{Franosch:1997,Voigtmann:2004,Bayer:2007,Reis:2007}.
 As the value of $b$ is expected to be close to $\simeq0.5$, the measured behavior of $\tau(k)$ is in good agreement with the theory \cite{Fuchs:1992,Fuchs:1993}.

-Recently, Yazdi~{\it et~al.}~\cite{Yazdi:2015} employed MCT to calculate the idealized glass transition lines for 2D complex plasmas, using the Yukawa and Kompaneets potentials for the interparticle interactions \cite{Kompaneets:2007}.
-These results, derived for a {\it monodisperse} system, are depicted in the inset of Fig.~\ref{fig3}~(a) where the transition lines are plotted in the $(\Gamma,\kappa)$ plane; note that for the Kompaneets potential, which provides more realistic description of the interactions in 2D complex plasmas, stronger coupling is needed to reach the glassy state.
-The values of $\Gamma$ and $\kappa$ deduced for our experiment fall substantially above the transition lines, which indicates that thermodynamically the system formed a glass.
-One should keep in mind that the actual glassy line (for a binary mixture of particles suspended at slightly different heights) may deviate from the idealized lines shown in Fig.~\ref{fig3}~(a).
-Furthermore, as the system was stressed \footnote{A clear indication of the stress is a slight but statistically significant difference between ISF's measured for orthogonal wave vectors, see Fig.~3 in the Supplemental Material \cite{supplemental}.} due to additional confinement imposed to slow down the rotation, it is very likely that the resulting shear stress exceeded the dynamical yield stress of the glass \cite{Chaudhuri:2013,Ballauff:2013}.
-As a result, the ergodicity was restored, bringing the system back to a supercooled fluid state.
+Recently, Yazdi~{\it et~al.}~\cite{Yazdi:2015} employed MCT to calculate the idealized glass transition lines for 2D complex plasmas, using the Yukawa and Kompaneets \cite{Kompaneets:2007} potentials for the interparticle interactions.
+These results, derived for a {\it monodisperse} system, are depicted in the inset of Fig.~\ref{fig2}~(a) where the transition lines are plotted in the $(\Gamma,\kappa)$ plane.
+Note that for the Kompaneets potential, we plot the transition lines for two typical values of collision parameter $\zeta$ \cite{Kompaneets:2007} (which is the ratio of a field-induced screening length to the ion-neutral mean free path).
+This potential provides more realistic description of the interactions in 2D complex plasmas.
+The values of $\Gamma$ and $\kappa$ deduced for our experiment fall substantially above the transition lines regardless of the model, which indicates that thermodynamically the system formed a glass.